KevinMathewT/FeedbackEPA-Kaggle/readme.md

 1. Focusing only on single models.
    * Hearing some of the top Kaggle performers talking about focusing on single models, and leaving ensembling to the last 1-2 weeks, I decided to attempt adopting the same philosophy.
    * Now I feel having some early experiments at ensembling gives you a better understanding of how much ensembling can contribute.
-     * And this contribution will be different for different ensembles (for e.g. in [this notebook](https://www.kaggle.com/code/mountpotatoq/autogluon-finetune-solutions), ensembling improved single models by almost 0.04!).
+     * And this contribution will be different for different ensembles (for e.g. in [this notebook](https://www.kaggle.com/code/mountpotatoq/autogluon-finetune-solutions), ensembling improved single models by almost 0.04!
+And I made the mistake of keeping the same expectation, until I actually performed the ensemble).
 2. Lack of variety of models in training (which is why single models were good, but ensembling did not improve much).
    * In my last competition, my objective was to improve publically available notebooks, and ensemble them.
      * This provides good variation, as different implementations might do small things differently, and this variety leads to good ensembling.
-   * In this competition, all models were trained using this repo, and there was very less variety (even the GPU was the same, I used A100 from [jarvislabs.com](jarvislabs.com)).
+   * In this competition, all models were trained using this repo, and there was very less variety (even the GPU was the same, I used A100 from [jarvislabs.com](https://www.jarvislabs.com)).